• Search

 Thanks to advances in technology, tracking your energy use in real time is no longer the stuff of sci-fi, so it’s easier than ever to make informed decisions about how to run your care home, and put even more focus on care.

-JLA’s very own Connect service offers continuous monitoring for your laundry equipment.
+JLA’s very own Connect service offers continuous monitoring for your commercial laundry equipment.
 It helps to improve efficiency by estimating the amount of energy and water your machines use, and when, before suggesting better times to run them.

 JLA connect dashboard